Welcome to our gallery of beautiful backyard greenhouse ideas including DIY kits, designs and information on how to build your own.

 Saves energy – Compared to a traditional gardening environment, a greenhouse allows you to conserve energy sources.
 Water can be easily controlled and made sure that nothing goes to waste.

 Saves money and cuts grocery expenses– A greenhouse provides an effective way to grow your own food all year round.
-Providing a consistent supply of fruits, vegetables and herbs, it lessens the effort required to going to the supermarket.
-Aside from the assurance that you get only the best quality of crops which are organic and safe, you also get to enjoy the advantage of saving money on food bills.
+Providing a consistent supply of fruits, vegetables and herbs, it lessens the effort required to go to the supermarket.
+Aside from the assurance that you get only the best quality of crops that are organic and safe, you also get to enjoy the advantage of saving money on food bills.

 Its classic white color stands out against the surrounding myriad of colorful plants and blooming flowers.
 This greenhouse also acts as a charming decorative feature for the garden.